Authentic Hoisin Sauce

 You can also freeze this for up to 3 months if you have more than you’re able to use or if you want to make a larger batch to conveniently have on hand whenever you need it.

-For more phenomenal Asian condiments, be sure to try our:
+For more phenomenal Asian sauces, be sure to try my:

 - Sweet and Sour Sauce